Utility Bill Assistance

-Due to the recent energy price increases and the availability of funds, the Percentage of Income Payment Plan (PIPP) is not accepting new applications starting September 1, 2022 through May 31, 2023.
+Due to the availability of funds, the Percentage of Income Payment Plan (PIPP) is not accepting new applications starting October 2, 2023 through August 15, 2024.
 Recertification for currently enrolled PIPP customers will continue during this time.
 Energy Assistance customers can still apply for the traditional one-time LIHEAP assistance.

 HOME ENERGY RESOURCES

 Watch a video from Citizens Utility Board on how to save energy in your home.

 For more videos about your utility bill and saving money and energy visit:

 For more information contact: